vbaulin/DE-daniel/DE/docs/FINAL_STATUS.md

 ---

-**🎯 CONCLUSION**: The Research Discovery Engine has achieved **professional platform status** with comprehensive documentation, optimized performance, and scalable architecture.
+**🎯 CONCLUSION**: The Research Discovery Engine has achieved **professional platform status** with comprehensive documentation, optimized performance, scalable architecture, and complete modular implementation.
 Ready for research use, continued development, and community collaboration.

-**Status**: ✅ **MISSION ACCOMPLISHED** - Professional, maintainable, and scalable platform successfully delivered.
+**Status**: ✅ **MISSION ACCOMPLISHED** - Professional, maintainable, and scalable platform with complete standalone utility ecosystem successfully delivered.